Above: Brian’s western red cedar and epoxy fence still looks beautiful despite constant exposure to harsh Michigan weather.

-Every now and then it is good to look back at a project to see how it has held up over several years.
+Every now and then it is good to look back at an epoxy project to see how it has held up over several years.
 Above is a photo of the western red cedar fence I built in the summer of 1998 (as it looks today) and below, the fence as it looked during and just after construction five years ago.
 This fence uses no nails, screws, bolts, etc. to hold it together.
-Only WEST SYSTEM® epoxy holds the spindles to the rails and the rails to the posts.
+Only WEST SYSTEM® Epoxy holds the spindles to the rails and the rails to the posts.
 Continue reading →

 Bob Warters: I am installing a basketball goal in my driveway.
 My pole has a 10″ diameter flange on the bottom (9″ bolt hole diameter) with six holes for ½” anchors.
 I intend to use ½” stainless allthread (threaded rod) for the anchor bolts.
 If I drill 9/16″ holes in the concrete 3½” deep and use your system to fix the threaded rod to the concrete, how much tension would you estimate the rods would hold?
 The concrete is about a year old, it’s 4″ thick and has ½” rebar on one foot centers.
 Continue reading →

 The email exchange with Bob Warters in the article Installing a basketball goal is typical of the process we sometimes go through to answer a technical question.
 Most questions do not generate laboratory testing, but, in this case, the data we had available was limited.
-I was able to give Bob some shear strength data on concrete block from previous tests, but was unable to find specific data on fasteners bonded with epoxy into poured concrete.
+I was able to give Bob some shear strength data on concrete block from previous tests but was unable to find specific data on fasteners bonded with epoxy into poured concrete.
 I suspected poured concrete would hold a bolt better, but another data point would be reassuring.
 Continue reading →

 Cosmic Muffin, a unique houseboat owned by Dave Drimmer, has quite an interesting history.
 She started out as a Boeing 307 Stratoliner, which was acquired by Howard Hughes in 1939 when he bought TWA.
 The Model 307 was the world’s first high-altitude commercial transport and the first four-engine airliner in scheduled domestic service.
 In 1948, Hughes had her interior redesigned, named her Flying Penthouse, and she became one of the first commercial airliners converted into a plush executive transport.
 Continue reading →